aishashok/StormBot/README.md

 This project is owned by:
-Aishwarya Ashok
-Austin Pelletier
-Jackie Dong
-Shuang Zhao
+Aishwarya Ashok, Austin Pelletier, Jackie Dong, Shuang Zhao